 Instructions

-- In a medium saucepan over medium heat, combine water, butter, granulated sugar and salt and bring to a simmer.
-Once a simmer is reached, remove from the heat and stir in flour all at once until the mixture forms a ball.
-Let stand for 5 minutes.
+- Once a simmer is reached, remove from the heat and stir in flour, all at once, until the mixture forms a ball.
+Let them stand for 5 minutes.

 - Add the eggs one at a time, mixing well by hand or with a hand mixer between each addition.
 Mix until the dough is smooth and shiny.

-- Transfer dough to a pastry bag fitted with a large tip (or a resealable plastic bag with a hole cut in the corner).
-Pipe small (1–1½-inch) rounds of dough onto the prepared baking sheets, spacing about 1 inch apart.
+- Pipe small (1โ1ยฝ-inch) rounds of dough onto the prepared baking sheets, spacing about 1 inch apart.
 Use your finger to press down the little peaks at the top of the dough, so the puffs are smooth.
 (Tip: Make sure all the cream puffs are the same size, so they all cook at the same rate.)

 - Place a scoop of whipped cream onto the bottom half of each puff.
 Top with the other half and dust with powdered sugar before serving.